 Whether you are a first home buyer, upsizing to accommodate your growing family or downsizing to retire, building a home is one of the biggest and most exciting purchase decisions you can make in your lifetime.
-With over 30 years’ experience building new homes and thousands of happy homeowners to our name, Coral Homes knows how to make the building process an enjoyable and rewarding one.
+With over 30 years’ experience building new homes and thousands of happy homeowners to our name, Coral Homes knows how to make the building experience an enjoyable and rewarding one.
 Here we have put together a comprehensive guide to the process of building your new home to help you along the journey.

 Explore our Display Homes

-Visit a Coral Homes display centre to find inspiration for your home and to discuss your requirements with one of our new home consultants.
+Visit a Coral Homes display centre to find inspiration for your home and to discuss your requirements with one of our New Home Consultants.
 We maintain a great range of single storey and two storey homes on display to suit a range of lot sizes, all of which are conveniently located in leading land estates and prime locations from Hervey Bay to Sydney.
+Visiting our displays is also a great way to see the high level of quality and craftmanship in our homes.

-If you’re considering buying a block of land, why not ask one of our new home consultants for a free assessment of your block before you purchase it.
+TIP: If you’re considering buying a block of land, why not ask one of our new home consultants for a free assessment of your block before you purchase it?

 Looking for Land?